 According to a study published in the bi-monthly, peer-reviewed medical journal Psychiatry and Clinical Neurosciences, genetic predisposition accounts for the development of some 30% to 50% of all anxiety disorders in the U.S. Several other studies echoed similar findings.
 One study, in particular, revealed that some of the genes individuals inherit from their parents can drastically increase their chances of developing generalized anxiety.
-Those same genes can also increase their chances of suffering from panic disorder, obsessive-compulsive disorder, social anxiety, and many other phobias.
+Those same genes can also increase their chances of suffering from panic disorder, obsessive-compulsive disorder, social anxiety or social phobia, and many other specific phobias.
 Since we are on the topic, it is worth noting that certain life events can also contribute to anxiety disorders for some people.
 Examples of these life events include physical or emotional abuse, the death of a loved one, and being diagnosed with a chronic illness.

 Psychotherapy To Treat a Co-occurring Disorder

 Although several types of psychotherapy can help individuals trying to overcome a co-occurring disorder and treat anxiety, most therapists in rehab facilities across the U.S. consider cognitive-behavioral therapy (CBT) their go-to.
 When someone begins CBT sessions with a licensed therapist, they learn how to identify and change self-defeating thoughts that usually trigger feelings of anxiety and, to some extent, insecurity.
 During these psychotherapy sessions, individuals also learn new and healthier ways to cope with the feelings of anxiety that previously led to them turning to drug use or alcohol abuse to self-medicate.
 Each CBT session with a licensed therapist lasts about 30 to 60 minutes, and it can take anywhere from 12 to 20 weeks to get through all of the required treatment sessions.